mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

                     PRIMM](#exploring-data-using-concepts-of-levels-of-abstraction-loa-primm)
         -   [Summary of the potential utility for several stakeholders](#summary-of-the-potential-utility-for-several-stakeholders)
+        -   [Reframing use of GDPs from intermediate-level knowledge to a gateway framework](#reframing-use-of-gdps-from-intermediate-level-knowledge-to-a-gateway-framework)
             -   [Recap is GDPS a good framework or what? - PERHAPS MOVE TO CHAPTER END?](#recap-is-gdps-a-good-framework-or-what---perhaps-move-to-chapter-end)